askui/askui/docs/docs/general/02-Getting Started/write-your-first-instruction.md

 * [Automate an Android App](../06-Tutorials/android-search-in-browser.md)

 ### Guides
-* Read [Selecting an Element by Visual Relation](../03-Guides/guide-relational-selectors.md) to understand the *Relational Selectors* in askui.
+* Read [Selecting an Element by Visual Relation](../03-Guides/guide-relational-element-descriptions.md) to understand the *Relational Selectors* in askui.
-* Read [Selecting an Element with Text](../03-Guides/guide-text-selectors.md) to learn about *Text Selectors* in askui.
+* Read [Selecting an Element with Text](../03-Guides/guide-text-element-descriptions.md) to learn about *Text Element-Descriptions* in askui.
 * Read [Recommended Practices](../03-Guides/recommended-practices.md).

 ### Annotation